 - Effective Backlink Building with Blogger Outreach

 SEO and content tips aside, it’s absolutely essential to have a solid website, without worrying about any technical issues that may arise.
-With that being said, here are some tips and techniques to help you ensure that your website is up to par.
+Why would Google rank your site in position #1 if users are greeted with a ton of glitches?(Hint: It wouldn’t.)

 A) Switch to HTTPS

-If you’re a smaller organization, your process will likely be less painstaking or time consuming.
-All the same, moving to HTTPS is a necessity in a world of cybersecurity threats and heightened SEO and SEM requirements.
+If you’re a smaller organization, your process will likely be less painstaking or time consuming, but either way, moving to HTTPS is a necessity in a world of cybersecurity threats and heightened SEO and SEM requirements.